decentralized-identity/keri/docs/Q-and-A.md

 For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\
 And so I defend myself against `duplicity`.\
 (_SamMSmith_)

+## Why is end-verifiability such a big thing in KERI?
+In brief: with end-verifiability anyone can verify anywhere at anytime, without the need to trust anyone or anything in between.

+Because any copy of an `end-verifiable` record or log is sufficient, any infrastructure providing a copy is replaceable by any other infrastructure that provides a copy, that is, any infrastructure may do.
+Therefore the infrastructure used to maintain a log of transfer statements is merely a `secondary root-of-trust` for control establishment over the identifier.
+This enables the use of ambient infrastructure to provide a copy of the log.
+The _combination_ of end verifiable logs served by ambient infrastructure _enables_ ambient verifiability, that is, anyone can verify anywhere at anytime.
+This approach exhibits some of the features of certificate transparency and key transparency with end-verifiable event logs but differs in that each identifier has its own chain of events that are rooted in a self-certifying identifier.

 # Q&A section Why the internet is broken